JanChodura/GarminConnectMenu/README.md

-# GarminConnectMenu
+# Garmin Connect Menu
+UserScript for TamperMonkey

+Reorganizing activities - Only Running and Cycling activities.
+The rest is disposable from menu in those activities.
-UserScript for TamperMonkey.
-Removing reorganizing activities and removing Golf menu item
+Removing Golf menu item from main menu